essykings/python-datetime/README.md

 where n represents the number of days in integers

-If we want to get the date for the past 2 weeks ie. 14 days, we will substract 14 from the current date
+If we want to get the date for the past 2 weeks, i.e., 14 days, you subtract 14 from the current date

 ```python
 import datetime